Dressers for Small Spaces

 Since it only takes up a small portion of a corner, you’ll find that a relatively large part of your floor space is still available for other pieces furniture.

-Sometimes you need to go tall instead of wide and a standard dresser isn’t necessarily a bad option if you have the room for it.
+A standard dresser isn’t necessarily a bad option if you have the room for it.

 Although lower legged furniture has its place and under the right circumstances, can add charm to a room, often low-leg furniture can make a room feel confined and smaller than it really is.